mathigon/textbooks/content/divisibility2/content.md

 Students enter any number they want and click “enter” or something.
 The prime factorization of the number shows up - both just the list of the prime factors and the visual with the colored rings.
 Each get of prime factors is grouped together - if it is an even number, it’s highlighted in green with a check mark or something.
 If it’s an odd number, it’s highlighted in red with an x.
-Then some sentence comment, either “Yes! --- is a square numbre. --- x --- = -------.”
+Then some sentence comment, either “Yes! --- is a square numbre. --- × --- = -------.”
 Or “--- is not a square number.
 There is not an even amount of all different prime factors in its prime factorization.”

 ---